ankit-372/SHOP.CO/README.md

-the onjly work to be done is the backend lets do it
+the only work to be done is the backend lets do it